Ship’s Wheel Hard Cider

 DOCKWINE

-DOCKWINE, a sibling brand to Ship’s Wheel, introduces an 8% ABV 16oz canned Rosé wine.
+DOCK WINE, a sibling brand to Ship’s Wheel, was a 8% ABV 16oz canned Rosé wine.
 This unique blend combines cider and grape wine infused with grape skin tannins.
 Specifically crafted for venues and convenience stores, the design features an extra-large font, contrasted drop shadow, and oversized logo.
 These intentional elements ensure easy visibility and comprehension, even in low-light environments such as dimly lit music venues or amidst a sea of cans in a cooler, positioned 10 feet behind the bar.